ColdCode0214/CS539/index.md

 ## Network

 We used 6 different models to train the dataset.
+The three main networks are VGG, ResNet and DenseNet.

 ## Very Deep Convolutional Network (VGG)